SirsiMaster/Assiduous/docs/DEPLOYMENT_GUIDE.md

 ## Overview

-This CI/CD pipeline automates deployments to all three Firebase environments with proper security gates and approval workflows.
+This CI/CD pipeline defines how changes in the Assiduous repository flow to Firebase environments.
+The **implemented baseline today** is a simple, reliable production pipeline:

+1. Local changes committed and pushed to `main`.
+2. GitHub Actions (`deploy-production.yml`) deploy `public/` to the `assiduous-prod` Firebase Hosting site on every push that touches `public/**`.
+3. GitHub Actions (`deploy-metrics.yml`) update Firebase development metrics on every push to `main`.

+Additional dev/staging environments and release gates remain available as an extension path, but the core production path is:

+> **Local → GitHub `main` → GitHub Actions → Firebase Hosting (`assiduous-prod.web.app`)**

-### Key Features
+### Key Features (Target Architecture)

 ✅ **Automatic DEV Deployment** - Deploys on every push to `main`
 ✅ **Manual STAGING Approval** - Requires approval before staging deployment